fabianmax/car-classification/blog/Blog_Part_3_Explainable_AI_for_Computer_Vision.md

 !["CNN Fixation"](CNNFixation.png)

 **CAM:** Introduced in [this paper](https://arxiv.org/abs/1512.04150), class activation mapping (CAM) is a procedure to find the discriminative region(s) for a CNN prediction by computing class activation maps.
-A large drawback of this procedure that it requires the network to use global average pooling (GAP) as the last step before the prediction layer.
+A large drawback of this procedure is that it requires the network to use global average pooling (GAP) as the last step before the prediction layer.
 It thus is not possible to apply this approach to general CNNs.
 An example is shown in the figure below (taken from the [CAM paper](https://arxiv.org/abs/1512.04150)):

 !["CAM in action"](CAM_orig_paper.png)